xDarkicex/lynx/README.md

 [![License](https://img.shields.io/badge/license-GPL--3.0-green.svg)](LICENSE)
 [![Python](https://img.shields.io/badge/python-3.9+-blue.svg)](https://python.org)

 **Lynx Codex** is an intelligent codebase summarization toolkit that leverages artificial intelligence to automatically analyze, document, and summarize software projects.
-Built with multi-model fallback support, semantic code understanding, and an extensible plugin system, Lynx transforms complex codebases into comprehensive, readable documentation.
+Built with multi-model fallback support and semantic code understanding, Lynx transforms complex codebases into comprehensive, readable documentation.

+## License and Commercial Use

+Lynx Codex is provided under the GNU GPL v3 license for open source and personal use. **Commercial, proprietary, or SaaS usage (including internal company use or integrations beyond personal development) requires a commercial license.
+[Contact us](mailto:grolofson@xdarkicex.codes) for licensing details.**

+Solo developers and hobbyists are encouraged to use the open source version freely!
+See [LICENSE](./LICENSE) for complete terms.

 ## Features